earthly/website/blog/_posts/2021-09-22-awk-examples.md

 9 Chocoholic heaven
 10 Quilt Art Projects for Children
 ```
 </div>

 ### Awk Pattern Match With Regular Expressions

-Everything I've done so far has applied to every line in our file but the real power of Awk comes from pattern matching.
+Everything I've done so far has applied to every line in our file, but the real power of Awk comes from pattern matching.
 And you can give Awk a pattern to match each line on like this:
 ``` bash
 $ echo "aa
         bb
         cc" | awk '/bb/'
 bb
 ```
-This lets you use Awk like you would use `grep`.
-You can combine this with the field access and printing we've done so far:
+You could replace `grep` this way.
+You can also combine this with the field access and printing we've done so far:
 ``` bash
 $ echo "aa 10
         bb 20